LakshyAAAgrawal/chip8emu/README.md

 ![Screenshot 1](/res/Screenshots/animation.gif)

 ## What is CHIP-8
-Wikipedia has a very nicely written article on the topic [here](https://en.wikipedia.org/wiki/CHIP-8)
+CHIP-8 is an interpreted programming language from the mid 1970s.
+Chip 8 programs run on a Chip 8 virtual machine.
+It was made to ease the programmability of COSMAC VIP and Telmac 1800 microcomputers.
+Wikipedia has a very nicely written article on the topic [here](https://en.wikipedia.org/wiki/CHIP-8) for further detail.

 ## How to run
 Clone the repository and make: